-Using Integer-Divide follows much the same logic, but it’s a slightly different pattern.
+Using Integer-Divide follows much of the same logic, but it’s a slightly different pattern.
 Let’s start off and we’ll go add columns and create our Index.
-Using Integer-Divide follows much the same logic.
+Using Integer-Divide follows much of the same logic.
 It’s a slightly different pattern.
 Let’s start off and we’ll go add columns and create our Index.
 And then from that, we’re going to go Integer-Divide.

 In this case, instead of what we wanted to do with Modulo, which was the number of groups, we’ll have the number of people per group.
 So, we put here six, and we get exactly what we’d hoped, which is the four groups of six.

 Now we want to take this Index column and transform that into a Modulo, matching the Integer-Divide.